kaczla/list-lm/data/readme/utils_links.md

 - [vLLM](https://github.com/vllm-project/vllm) - vLLM is a fast and easy-to-use library for LLM inference and serving.
 - [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher) - WeightWatcher (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
 - [WizardLM](https://github.com/nlpxucan/WizardLM) - WizardLM: An Instruction-following LLM Using Evol-Instruct.
 At present, our core contributors are preparing the 65B version and we expect to empower WizardLM with the ability to perform instruction evolution itself, aiming to evolve your specific data at a low cost.
+- [word2vec](https://github.com/dav/word2vec) - This tool provides an efficient implementation of the continuous bag-of-words and skip-gram architectures for computing vector representations of words.
 - [xturing](https://github.com/stochasticai/xturing) - xturing provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, GPT-2, OPT, Cerebras-GPT, Galactica, and more.